foldsters/foldsters.github.io/art/music/index.md

 # Music

 Here's a collection of songs that I wrote and made myself.
 I usually make all my music using the Caustic3 mobile or desktop app.
+My music tends to be loosely 8-bit or electronic.

 ## Album-a-Day 1: Vising Day